Secondment Agreement (出向契約書)

 If the original employment contract or work rules anticipate secondment with sufficient specificity ("the employer may second the employee to a group company within Japan"), the employer can act on notice.
 If the original disclosure is silent or vague, individual consent is required.
 Even within the disclosed scope, secondments with severe personal hardship can be invalidated.

-Open-ended secondment is permitted but increasingly viewed as a substitute for transfer-of-employment (転籍).
-If the secondment runs more than 3 to 5 years with no clear return path, courts may treat it as a de facto 転籍 and reassess whether proper consent was obtained.
+Open-ended secondment is permitted but increasingly viewed as a substitute for transfer of employment (転籍).
+If the secondment runs more than 3 to 5 years with no clear return path, courts may treat it as a de facto transfer of employment and reassess whether proper consent was obtained.
 Best practice is to set a defined period with explicit renewal language.

 About the author